Total Ryu Traditional Jujitsu

 - And so much more

 I feel that in today’s world with performance and competition based martial arts many systems and practitioners have lost what martial arts truly is.
-Martial means war so martial arts were created for combat and extreme personal self defense situations.
-They were not created for show or competition.
+Martial means war so martial arts were created for combat and extreme personal self-defense situations.
+They were not designed for show or competition.

-Don’t get me wrong there are some competition martial arts that are pretty good, but they fall short in many ways of what is real and what is effective.
-Rules come into play, in fact the rules that are present in those systems are for the safety of the competitors.
-A greek poet way back in 600bc stated the obvious. “we don’t rise to the level of our expectations, we fall to the level of our training.”
-If you train with rules of engagement you will fall to that level of training.
-My sensei said in regard to rules of competitions “The rules of what not to do are exactly what you should do”.
+Don’t get me wrong some competition martial arts are pretty good, but they fall short in many ways of what is real and what is effective.
+In competition rules come into play, and the rules that are present in those systems are for the safety of the competitors.
+A Greek poet way back in 600bc stated the obvious. “we don’t rise to the level of our expectations, we fall to the level of our training.”
+If you train with rules of engagement, you will fall to that level of training.
+My sensei said concerning rules of competitions “The rules of what not to do are exactly what you should do.”

-Performance based martial arts only have a shell of what they appear to have.
-Sure they have kata, strikes and things that look good.
-However, when you look deeper there isn’t anything there.
+Performance-based martial arts only have a shell of what they appear to have.
+Sure they have may kata, strikes and things that look good.
+However, when you look deeper, they are just of a shell of what they used to be.
 It is all for show and judging in competition.

-Real Samurai jiujitsu is powerful, effective and destructive.
-It was created for combat and was used by the military in feudal japan.
-This art is awesome, fun, engaging and addicting.
-Jiujitsu means gentle art but don’t let that definition fool you it is not gentle to the attacker or the person that it is used on, in fact it is far from gentle.
-In fact jiujitsu is quite brutal.
-In fact you might say that the gentle art meaning only applies to the user of the art, because when the techniques are done right it looks effortless.
+is powerful, effective and destructive.
+It was created for combat and was used by the military in feudal Japan.
+This art is incredible, fun, engaging and addicting.
+Jiujitsu means gentle art but don’t let that definition fool you it is not gentle to the attacker.
+In fact, jiujitsu is quite brutal.
+You might say that the word gentle only applies to the user of the art because when the techniques are used correctly, it looks effortless.